harveyhuang18/EMR_Merging/README.md

 This is the official implementation of our NeurIPS 2024 paper **EMR-Merging: Tuning-Free High-Performance Model Merging** ([arxiv](https://arxiv.org/abs/2405.17461)).

+We realize tuning-free and high-performance model merging.

+We provide the code for merging ViT models.
+We will release the code under different settings including NLP, PEFT, and multi-modal.

+EMR-Merging requires no additional training.
+We merge models finetuned on different tasks and evaluate the merged model.

 <img src='./png/method_main.png'>

 **Method Framework**: In the (a) Merging Procedure, we merge task-specific vectors into a unified task vector and lightweight task-specific modulators to modulate direction and amplitude.
 During the (b) Inference Procedure, we apply the corresponding mask and rescaler to the unified task vector to obtain a specific task vector.
 The process of (c)Task-specific Direction and Amplitude Modulation includes obtaining task-specific masks and scalers.

 ## Get Started

-This repository is the official implementation of EMR-Merging.

-We realize tuning-free and high-performance model merging.

-We provide the code for merging ViT models.
-In the future, we will release the code under different settings including NLP, PEFT, and multi-modal.

-EMR-Merging requires no additional training.
-We merge models finetuned on different tasks and evaluate the merged model.

 ### Dependencies